irohn/nix.nvim/README.md

 ```

 ### LSP Manager
+I added a simple LSP Manager so you can enable/disable servers easily, note that this works on all lsp servers you have configured via the ./lsp directory in any runtime path.
+This works best with a plugin like [lspconfig](https://github.com/neovim/nvim-lspconfig) that adds default servers to your configuration. the ./lsp directory in this repo will overwrite the `cmd` field for each configured LSP, however if you already have the LSP installed and it is not in this repository, you can still enable it! use the `:checkhealth lsp` to make sure you have the binary installed.
 If you want to enable the LSP Manager module you will need to specificly enable it, here is how I do it in my config:

 ```lua